 43. A Director can participate in the meeting through any means to be established by the Board of Directors, as deemed appropriate.
 A Director who is absent without a legitimate reason for three consecutive sessions or five non-consecutive sessions within a six-month period, will be terminated.
 The legitimacy of the reason shall be decided by the remaining Directors.

 Article 5 – Finance

-35. The fiscal year end of the Society shall be the last day of December.
+44. The fiscal year end of the Society shall be the last day of December.

-The auditor shall make a written report to the members upon the balance sheet and operating account, and in every such report, he shall state whether, in his opinion, the balance sheet is a full and fair balance sheet containing the particulars required by the Society and properly drawn up so as to exhibit a true and correct view of the Society's affairs, and such report shall be read at the annual meeting.
+48. The auditor shall make a written report to the members upon review and inspection of the financial statements.
+In every such report, the auditor shall state whether the financial statements are full and fair statements, and contain the particulars required by the Society and properly drawn up so as to exhibit a true and correct view of the Society's affairs.
+The report shall be read at the annual meeting.

-40. Contracts, deeds, bills of exchange and other instruments and documents may be executed on behalf of the Society only as prescribed by resolution of the Board of Directors.
+49. Contracts, deeds, bills of exchange and other instruments and documents may be executed on behalf of the Society only as prescribed by resolution of the Board of Directors.

 50. The members may inspect the annual financial statements and minutes of the General Assembly meetings of the Society at the registered office of the Society by submitting a notice of request one week in advance.